Celebrate Nebraska’s Birthday with a State Study!

 We earn a commission if you make a purchase, at no additional cost to you.

-You can purchase these novel studies at the following locations:
+You can purchase this novel study which contains both a printable and a Google Drive™ format at the following locations:

 Are you interested in reading about and sharing ideas with other educators on using children’s literature in your classroom?
 My goal is to bring together teachers and homeschoolers who teach grades 3-8 and use novels with their students.
 I’d love for you to join me to learn, share, and grow together!